7 DIY Primary Bedroom Staging Tips for the Oasis Every Buyer Dreams About

 Why?

-Now picture how the master feels when you’ve freshly cleaned and vacuumed the space, dusted, and taken all displaced items and put them back in their proper spot in your home.
+Now picture how the primary bedroom feels when you’ve freshly cleaned and vacuumed the space, dusted, and taken all displaced items and put them back in their proper spot in your home.
 Decluttering, though it requires more legwork, will feel about 10 times better than that, which is an experience you want to create for any prospective buyer who walks into your space.

 We’ve put together three ways you can tackle the most difficult part of bedroom staging right away.

-1. Use the KonMari Method of Decluttering
+1. Use the KonMari Method of decluttering

 Marie Kondo, creator of the KonMari Method, believes in using gut reactions to items to get rid of clutter that does not “spark joy.”
 This method is extremely effective because it works with your first reaction to an item, and doesn’t leave any time for, “but what if I need this someday?”

 This process will take a few days, but it will help you in the long run, especially when you need to move.
 By decluttering now, you don’t need to put everything you own into an expensive storage unit for showings.
-Instead, you’ll have eliminated all of the items that you no longer need and enjoy and will only be left with your essentials.
+Instead, you’ll have eliminated all of the items that you no longer need and enjoy and will be left only with your essentials.

-To summarize the process, which you can read more about in our blog post on getting a home ready to sell, you’ll take out and hold every single item in your bedroom.
+To summarize the process, which you can read more about in our blog post on getting a home ready to sell, you’ll take out and physically hold every single item in your bedroom.
 You’ll notice which items give you a positive feeling, and which items you feel negative or neutral about.
 You’ll donate or sell these items, and keep only the items you have a positive reaction to.

 Though it may seem like a big task, this method is the easiest way to declutter, because you won’t be able to belabor over keeping things you don’t need.
 An item will either make you happy or unhappy.
-Keep the ones that make you smile, and part with the rest!
+Keep the ones that make you smile and part with the rest!

 • Out-of-season clothes and shoes